gvwilson/thirdbit/src/fiction/iffy/index.md

 forcing a smile but unable to keep the fear out of her voice.
 She slipped her littlest clone's favorite book into the salvaged ecosuit and did up the last snaps.
-The tiny guns on the ecosuit's shoulders whirred from side to side, searching for something to destroy.*
+The tiny guns on the suit's shoulders whirred from side to side, searching for something to destroy.*

 *Doctor Johel knelt beside her.